 There is not one Oktoberfest in Washington, but many, and these German-inspired celebrations focus on food, fun, beer, games, and more.
 Sometimes they're family-friendly, other times they are 21+ only.
 Some of the most popular festivals can be found in Leavenworth, Washington's traditional Bavarian town, and Fremont, which is closer to Seattle, and they usually kick off in late September.
 In Western Washington, you'll find Oktoberfest parties in Spokane and at the Washington State Fairgrounds in Puyallup.

 Spokane's Green Bluff farms and orchards host this apple harvest celebration, complete with fresh apple products like cider and baked goods, which are reason enough to come enjoy this one.
 Other festival fun includes mazes, crafts booths, kiddie train rides, a BBQ, and pumpkin picking.
 The Apple Festival fun takes place over several weekends in late September and October.

-The Olympic Peninsula community of Port Angeles celebrates the bounty of the sea each fall with crab feeds, chowder cook-offs, a grab-a-crab tank, and chef demonstrations.
-In addition to all the seafood, there are arts and crafts booths, a fun run, artist competitions, a wine and beer garden, and live entertainment.Continue to 9 of 11 below.
+The Olympic Peninsula community of Port Angeles celebrates the bounty of the sea each October with crab feeds, chowder cook-offs, a grab-a-crab tank, and chef demonstrations at this annual festival.
+In addition to all the seafood, there are arts and crafts booths, a fun run, artist competitions, a wine and beer garden, and live entertainment.

 If you love chocolate, there's no finer festival.
-The Northwest Chocolate Festival is nothing but chocolate, chocolate and more chocolate.
+The Northwest Chocolate Festival is nothing but chocolate, chocolate, and more chocolate.
 Chocolate producers from near and far offer tastes and chocolate for purchase.
 By the end of the day, you will not only have tried most likely more types of chocolate than you ever imagined existed, but you also will have learned a lot about the chocolate industry.